Channels of Hope

-Channels of Hope is an interactive process to create a safe space for faith leaders, their spouses and faith communities to become active participants in the well-being of children through science-based information and insight from sacred scriptures.
+Channels of Hope is an interactive process to create a safe space for faith leaders, their spouses and faith communities to become active participants in the well-being of children through science-based information and insight from religious texts.
 It reaches to the root causes and deepest convictions that impact attitudes, norms, values and practices toward the most vulnerable.
-The process is grounded in guiding principles from participants’ holy scriptures and is designed to move the heart, inform the mind and motivate a sustained and effective response to significant issues.
-Channels of Hope does not proselytise or change people’s doctrine, but equips faith leaders to apply their sacred texts to key social issues and encourage other faith leaders and faith communities to do the same.
+The process is grounded in guiding principles from participants’ religious texts and is designed to move the heart, inform the mind and motivate a sustained and effective response to significant issues.
+Channels of Hope does not proselytise or change people’s doctrine, but equips faith leaders to apply their religious texts to key social issues and encourage other faith leaders and faith communities to do the same.

 Channels of Hope mobilises and builds on the existing competencies of community leaders, especially faith leaders and their congregations, to respond to some of the most difficult issues affecting their communities.
 Through this process, they are exposed to additional capacity-building efforts that may strengthen their own faith community responses.